 Potent drama is always lurking along the way when predators capture thousands of animals, and thousands more are born, filling the numbers and keeping the life cycle.

-Annual migration overview: The perfect time to visit the Serengeti migration
+When Is The perfect time to visit the Serengeti Migration?

 Between December and March, Serengeti wildebeests gather in large flocks around Ndutu lake in the Ngorongoro Conservation Area.

 The herds divide up as they enter the plains and spreads out as far as the eye can see.

 The only permanent lodges in the region are Ndutu Lodge and Kusini; Kusini is favorable at the end of the year, while Ndutu Lodge operates during the entire time.

 Dunia Camp in Asilia is also a perfect alternative at the start of December, and when the sheep are pushing north in March.

 The wildebeests are presently in the southern part of the Serengeti, more precisely in Ndutu, which is in the Ngorongoro Conservation Area, and it is the calving season.

 February is the only time when you can almost definitely see the massive herds as they still gathered south for the calving season.